localgovdrupal/docs/docs/src/content/features/directories.md

 - Tennis (Directory facet)
 - Gym (Directory facet)

-But there is often cases where Facets will be mutually exclusive such the maxiumum lenght of stay for car parks:
+But there is often cases where Facets will be mutually exclusive such the maximum length of stay for car parks:

 **Maximum stay (Directory Facet type)**
 - 1 hr (Directory facet)